JereKuusela/valheim-expand_world/publish/README.md

 # Changelog

+- v1.13
+  - Adds a new field `data` to the `expand_spawns.yaml`.
+  - Fixes spawns not working.

 - v1.12
   - Adds a new command `print_musics` to print available musics to the console.
   - Changes the format of `biome`, `biomeArea`, `requiredGlobalKeys`, `notRequiredGlobalKeys` and `requiredEnvironments` (old configs automatically converted).